DewySoftware/dqs-site/buy.md

 So, for example, 4 accounts total will cost £20/mo, and 3 accounts total will cost £15/mo, etc.

+Alternatively, payments can be done through and customised quotes and plans can be arranged (non recurring, X month plans, etc) through [PayPal](https://paypal.me/dewysoftware).

 ## Getting Started

-Once you've subscribed to DQS on the Patreon, you must DM Dewy on Discord to get started with setting up your instance.
+Once you've subscribed to DQS on the Patreon or paid with PayPal, you must DM Dewy on Discord to get started with setting up your instance.
 Response times are guaranteed within 24 hours.

 As soon as you've provided the necessary information, your instance will be initialised, and you will be granted access.